project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/131-dan-barber-great-flavour-health-benefits-and-healthy-ecosystems-can-only-come-from-healthy-soils-not-a-lab.md

 ---
-title: 131 Dan Barber, Great flavour, health benefits and healthy ecosystems can only come from healthy soils not a lab
+title: 131 Dan Barber Great Flavour Health Benefits And Healthy Ecosystems Can Only Come From Healthy Soils Not A Lab
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-09-14)